Fast pseudorandom quantum state generators via inflationary quantum gates: Abstract

 \section{Abstract}

-We propose a mechanism for reaching pseudorandom quantum states, i.e., states that computationally indistinguishable from Haar random, with shallow quantum circuits of depth $\log n$, where $n$ is the number of qudits.
-While it is often argued that a $\log n$ ``computational time" provides a lower bound on the speed of information scrambling, the level of scrambling implied by those arguments does not rise to the level required for pseudorandomness Indeed, we show that $\log n$-depth $2$-qudit-gate-based generic random quantum circuits that match the ``speed limit" for scrambling cannot produce computationally pseudorandom quantum states.
-This conclusion is connected with the presence of polynomial (in $n$) tails in the stay probability of short Pauli strings that survive evolution through $\log n$ layers of such circuits.
-We argue, however, that producing pseudorandom quantum states with shallow $\log n$-depth quantum circuits {\it can} be accomplished if one employs universal families of ``inflationary'' quantum (IQ) gates which eliminate the tails in the stay-probability.
-We prove that IQ-gates cannot be implemented with $2$-qubit gates but can be realized either as a subset of 2-qu$d$it-gates in $U(d^2)$ with $d\ge 3$ and $d$ prime, or as special 3-qubit gates.
-Identifying the fastest way of producing pseudorandom states is conceptually important and has implications to many areas of quantum information.
+We propose a mechanism for reaching pseudorandom quantum states, computationally indistinguishable from Haar random, with shallow log-n depth quantum circuits, where n is the number of qudits.
+We argue that $\log n$ depth 2-qubit-gate-based generic random quantum circuits that are claimed to provide a lower bound on the speed of information scrambling, cannot produce computationally pseudorandom quantum states.
+This conclusion is connected with the presence of polynomial (in n) tails in the stay probability of short Pauli strings that survive evolution through such shallow circuits.
+We show, however, that stay-probability-tails can be eliminated and pseudorandom quantum states can be accomplished with shallow $\log n$ depth circuits built from a special universal family of `inflationary' quantum (IQ) gates.
+We prove that IQ-gates cannot be implemented with 2-qubit gates, but can be realized either as a subset of 2-qudit-gates in $U(d^2)$ with $d\ge 3$ and $d$ prime, or as special 3-qubit gates.